MortimerSnerd/WickedLobster/Readme.md

   VM, and the headers for the functions that implement the functionality.

 ## oof - bad things and reminders
-- had to change wicked engine lib to use multithreaded runtime (not mt dll), and add a preprocessor to set ITERATOR_DEBUG_LEVEL to the same level set in Lobster.
+- ~~had to change wicked engine lib to use multithreaded runtime (not mt dll), and add a preprocessor to set ITERATOR_DEBUG_LEVEL to the same level set in Lobster.~~ Reverted that back, and now change lobster project to use multithreaded debug dlls, and removed the \_ITERATOR_DEBUG_LEVEL setting from the language.vcxproj.
+  Doing it the reverse way caused initialization problems when running the project from the debugger, where it would periodcially crash before main() was even called, when it was allocating TLS slots.

 - Most Wicked Engine objects are long lived, and the lobster code can ignore lifetime issues.
 The minority does require remembering to delete temporaries,